KFPW (AM)

-KFPW (1230 AM, "The Marshal") is a radio station broadcasting a talk radio format to the Fort Smith, Arkansas, area.
+KFPW (1230 kHz, "The Marshal") is a commercial AM radio station broadcasting a talk radio format to the Northwest Arkansas area.
 The station is licensed to Pharis Broadcasting, Inc which is owned by William L. Pharis and Karen A. Pharis.

 History

 From Missouri to Arkansas (1924–1928)

 In May 1924, Rev. Lannie Wright Stewart began KFPW from the parsonage at his church, St. John Methodist Episcopal Church, South, in Carterville, Missouri.
 It had a 20-watt transmitter (common then, but considered low power by modern standards), on 1160 kHz frequency.
 Its slogan was "Keeping Pace with Christ Means Progress" and it broadcast only a few hours each week, with popular programming and Stewart's Sunday morning church service.

 It was supported by donations from John Brown College (now John Brown University in Siloam Springs, Arkansas).

 John Brown University (1928–1930)

 In 1928, John Elward Brown had two schools in Arkansas: John Brown College in Siloam Springs, and John Brown University in Sulphur Springs.
-The two towns are 20 miles (32 km) apart.
+The two towns are 20 mi apart.
 The College hired Stewart to head a new Department of Instruction and Broadcast, and he moved the station's equipment to Sulphur Springs, and then to Siloam Springs.
 The license was issued to John Brown College with Stewart named as the manager.

 Ten months after moving to Siloam Springs, Stewart filed another request to move the station back to Carterville.
 There were conflicting claims on the ownership of the equipment.
 The Court of Appeals in Washington, D.C. investigated (Lannie W. Stewart v.
 Commission, No. 5158), and the case was voluntarily dismissed with the station licensed to John Brown schools, to operate on 1340 kHz, with 50 watts power, during daytime hours.

 Wright retired from the ministry due to a throat ailment, and moved to Nashville, Tennessee to run a gas station.
 Brown sold the radio station.